Our use of cookies

 You will be assessed as to whether you require any reablement support.
 If you do, this will be provided for free for up to 6 weeks.
 You may also be eligible for some equipment.

-In terms of accommodation, we would like to support you to continue living independently in your own home for as long as possible and we can help you access information on a range of housing and support options.
-We know sometimes people with the most complex needs require specialist accommodation and support.
+When it comes to where you live, we want to help you stay in your own home and be independent for as long as possible.
+We can help you with information on a range of housing and support options.
+We understand that some people with more complex needs might need specialist housing and extra support.

 Answer: